Hannah Palmer Celebrates Birthday In Revealing Pink Lingerie

 Hannah Palmer sent temperatures soaring with her latest Instagram update, which featured her celebrating her birthday in a set of lace lingerie.
-The model looked pretty in pink as she posed seductively while licking her finger.
+She looked pretty in pink as she posed seductively while licking her finger.

-Hannah’s post consisted of a single snapshot that featured her wearing the sexy getup.
+Hannah’s post consisted of a single snapshot that saw her wearing the sexy getup.
 A garland of pink hearts hung across a pink wall behind her.

 Hannah looked smoking hot in the lingerie, which featured a pushup bra that put her cleavage on full display.
-The bra also had a sexy lace trim along the bottom, adding a feminine vibe to the outfit.
-The panties were lace with thin strings that sat high on her hips.
+The bra also had a lace trim along the bottom, adding a feminine vibe to the outfit.
+Her lace panties had thin strings that sat high on her hips.

-The blond model faced the camera for the picture.
-She held a cupcake with pink icing on it in one hand.
+The blonde faced the camera for the picture, holding a cupcake with pink icing on it in one hand.
 She smiled at the camera with her eyes as while she playfully licked a finger on her other hand.
 She sat on her feet with her legs slightly spread, showing off her toned thighs.
 Her shapely arms and shoulders were also prominent.
-The pose also highlighted her hourglass shape and flat tummy.
-Her bronze skin look flawless as it popped against the pink background.
+The pose also highlighted Hannah’s hourglass shape and flat tummy.
+Her bronze skin appeared flawless as it popped against the pink background.

-The 22-year-old model wore her hair puled back in a messy bun with tendrils framing her face.
-Her makeup application appeared to include skin-smoothing foundation, blush on her cheeks, and smoky eye shadow.
-She also looked to be wearing a pink lipstick and a pale polish on her nails.
+The 22-year-old wore her hair pulled back in a messy bun with tendrils framing her face.
+Her makeup application appeared to include a skin-smoothing foundation, blush on her cheeks, and smoky eyeshadow.
+She also seemed to be wearing pink lipstick and a pale polish on her nails.

 The post was an instant hit, with more than 37,000 followers hitting the like button within an hour of it being published.

-In the post’s caption, Hannah wrote birthday cake along with a cake emoji.
+In the post’s caption, Hannah referenced her birthday, along with a cake emoji.

 As expected, dozens of her fans swarmed to the comments section to wish her a happy day.